fdilke/scala-exps/TO-DO.md

 Bind classes to dots, and to the sources and targets of arrows Lose the [FOO] in: foo2bar[FOO](foo.identity) shouldBe foo2bar Fix chained products
+Could we multiply arrows with f x g, in a world of 'standardized products'?
+FiniteSets should use traversables (having made sure these are sensible) and functions Can get rid of BIARROW?

 ## Monads